 OIS Conference Room: Pearlstone 101-5

 Study Abroad 102 sessions, led by study abroad advisers, will provide students with more specific information about the region and program in which they are interested.
 Study abroad advisers will also walk students through the application process in these sessions.
 Learn about dates and times for these sessions on the Study Abroad 102 page.
 Study Abroad 101 and 102 are mandatory.
 Students must attend both sessions before meeting individually with an adviser.
+Please contact the appropriate OIS advisor if there are not any 102 schedules that fit your schedule.

 Step 3: Research All Program Options and Determine the "Right" Fit